Yui007/weebcentral_downloader/README.md

 ```bash
 python weebcentral_gui.py
 ```
-- Check the "Convert chapters to PDF" box to enable PDF conversion.
+- Check the "Convert to PDF" or "Convert to CBZ" boxes to enable conversion.
+- Check the "Delete images after conversion" box to remove the original image folders.

 ### Command Line Version
 Run the command-line version: